Oliver Skeete: After show jumping

-Skeete attained a level of fame that was out of proportion to his quite modest achievements as a showjumper.
-This was partly due to his status as a dreadlocked black competitor in the overwhelmingly white middle-class world of British showjumping, and he used this novelty factor to generate media interest.
+Skeete’s status of fame rose alongside his achievements as a show jumper.
+He gained widespread recognition within the media (not only for his talent), but also for bringing Black representation embodied by his dreadlocked hair amongst an overwhelmingly white middle-class world of British showjumping.
 He has maintained his minor celebrity status since leaving showjumping, appearing in TV shows such as ITV's Celebrity Wrestling and The Mint, Sky One's Brainiac: Science Abuse and Five's The All Star Talent Show and Diet Doctors.
 He also had a minor role in the Bond film Die Another Day, where he delivered Pierce Brosnan a key to the London Underground "offices" of MI6.

 He also had worked on a British film called Clubbing to Death, with Nick Moran, Huey Morgan and Dave Courtney, that was due for release in 2007.

 Skeete's autobiography is called Jumping the Odds: Memoirs of a Rastafarian Showjumper.

 As of mid-July 2010 Skeete now works within the haulage industry as a lorry driver for MJD Group located in Kent.